-Luminaires and OVERHEAD SIGN STRUCTURES Arms on Signal GENERAL structures are installed in accordance with the Contract Documents and provide the documentation for future reference.
+Luminaires andOVERHEAD SIGN STRUCTURESArms on SignalGENERALStructures:This work will consist of furnish structures are installed in accordance with the Contract Documents and provide the documentation for future reference.
 The complete hands-on inspection of all overhead sign structure components should be performed as the work progresses.
 When specified in the Contract Documents, the Contractor shall provide the personnel and equipment for inspection by the Administration Inspector.